-Number of students: 26,900
+Number of students: 28,130

-Number of faculty: 5,500 faculty and support staff
+Number of faculty: 6,700 faculty and support staff

-Colleges, programs, and degrees: Leiden University offers 11 English-taught bachelor’s programs.Programs are three years in length and are offered in the topics of Archaeology; Arts, Media, and Society (Art History); Dutch Studies, International Relations and Organizations (Political Science); International Studies; Linguistics; Philosophy: Global and Comparative Perspectives; Psychology; Security Studies; and South and Southeast Asian Studies.
-More programs are being launched every year.
+Colleges, programs, and degrees: Leiden University offers 14 English-taught bachelor’s programs.Programs are three years in length and are offered in the topics of Archaeology; Arts, Media, and Society; Cultural Anthropology and Development Sociology; Dutch Studies; English Language and Culture; International Relations and Organisations; International Studies; Linguistics; Philosophy: Global and Comparative Perspectives; Psychology; Security Studies; South and Southeast Asian Studies; and Urban Studies.

-Financial aid: The Holland Scholarship is offered to non-EU/EEA citizens and is a one-time award of $5,400 USD* in the first year of study.
-It is a competitive merit-based scholarship.EU or EEA citizens are eligible to apply for a tuition-fee loan from the Dutch government (more information at duo.nl).
+Financial aid: The Holland Scholarship is offered to non-EU/EEA citizens and is a one-time award of $5,650 USD* in the first year of study.
+It is a competitive merit-based scholarship.EU or EEA citizens are eligible to apply for a tuition fee loan from the Dutch government (more information at duo.nl).

 Application deadlines and fees:

-• September intake:
+• September enrollment:

-- January 1: Early bird (Leiden University College)
+- January 1: Early Bird (Leiden University College)

-- January 15: Early bird (Psychology)
+- January 15: Early Bird (Security Studies)

-- May 1: Final deadline Psychology
+- May 1: Final deadline for Security Studies

-Leiden University currently offers 11 bachelor’s programs taught (and examined) in English.All research bachelor’s programs in the Netherlands are three years in length.
-Choose from Archaeology; Arts, Media, and Society (Art History); Dutch Studies; International Relations and Organizations (Political Science); International Studies; Linguistics; Philosophy: Global and Comparative Studies; Psychology; Security Studies; and South and Southeast Asian Studies.
-Leiden University also offers an honors college experience with LeidenUniversity College The Hague.There are six majors to choose from within the Liberal Arts and Sciences: Global Challenges program.This is a unique living and learning community within the larger University that featuresthe flexible and personalized benefitsof the liberal arts and sciences philosophy of education.
+Leiden University currently offers 14 bachelor’s programs taught (and examined) in English.All research bachelor’s programs in the Netherlands are three years in length.Whether you’re interested in cultures, history, languages (studied or spoken), international law, safety/security issues,human rights, human behavior, debate and ethics, politics, art and social media, the plight of refugees, sustainability, health issues, diversity, or why humans do the things we do—and much, much more—Leiden University may offer a program that’s perfect foryou.The University also offers an honors college experience with LeidenUniversity College The Hague.There are six majors to choose from within the Liberal Arts and Sciences: Global Challenges program.This is a unique living and learning community within the larger University that featuresthe flexible and personalized benefitsof the liberal arts and sciences philosophy of education.

 One university, two locations

 Leiden is the founding city and the heart of the University, and six of the seven faculties are based here.
 Leiden, with its 123,000 inhabitants, is a lively, compact, and safe city, which is much appreciated by national and international students alike.
 This historical city becamehome to the first Dutch university in 1575, and many of the University buildings are still located in the picturesque city center.
-You will enjoy strolling through the narrow cobbled streets and experiencing traditional Dutch architecture, but Leiden offers much more.
+You’ll enjoy strolling through the narrow cobblestone streets and experiencing traditional Dutch architecture, but Leiden offers much more.
 Take, forinstance, the myriad lovely restaurants and cafés; the venues for theater, music, and film; or the first-class museums.A bike ride out to the beach or a stop at the Leiden University Sports Center will keepyou fit, and joining the InternationalStudent Network will get you connected to the social heartbeat of the University.
 Leiden is truly a university town where there is always something to do, friends to meet, and Dutch culture to experience.

 Our second campus location is inThe Hague, the International City of Peace and Justice.
-This location was chosen intentionally, as the programs and research taking place here reflect the themes that are important to this center of government and international diplomacy.
+Thislocation was chosen specifically, as the programs and research taking place here reflect the themes that are important to this center of government and international diplomacy.
 TheHague is a cosmopolitan city with around 500,000 inhabitants representing over 100 nationalities.
 The city hosts some 160 international organizations and NGOs, including the International Court of Justice and several UN bodies.
-As the seat of the Dutch government, it has a rich history that still can be savored today on the streets and squares near the Houses of Parliament and many other historical buildings.
-It is also a relaxed city you will enjoy working and living in, with its many parks and beaches within cycling distance.
+As the seat of the Dutch government, it has a rich history that can still be savored today on the streets and squares near the Houses of Parliament and many other historical buildings.
+It’s also a relaxed city that you’ll enjoy working and living in, with its many parks and beaches within cycling distance.

 Make studying in Holland a reality

-Find out what it takes to become a student at Leiden University by visiting our website, attending an open day,or scheduling a campus visit to theprogram of your choice.Not able to see us in person?Meet us at a schoolevent near you, try out a program inone of our Online Experiences, emailour student ambassadors, find us onsocial media, apply online, or contact us with your questions any time.
+Find out what it takes to become a student at Leiden University by visiting our website, attending an Open Day,or scheduling a campus visit to theprogram of your choice.Not able to see us in person?Meet us at a schoolevent near you, try out a program inone of our Online Experiences, emailour student ambassadors, find us onsocial media, apply online, or contact us with your questions any time.